-2020 2019
+2021 2020

-Furniture and fixtures \$ 134,650 \$ 132,645
+Furniture and fixtures \$ 134,650 \$ 134,650

-Leasehold improvements 1,409,043 1,406,164
+Leasehold improvements 1,416,221 1,409,043

-Office and medical equipment 229,141 203,093
+Office and medical equipment 296,554 229,141

-Computer equipment 442,333 432,833
+Computer equipment 627,073 442,333

+Mobile van 235,902

-2,215,167 2,174,735
+2,710,400 2,215,167

-Accumulated depreciation (2,124,527) (2,044,927)
+Accumulated depreciation (2,196,030) (2,124,527)

-\$ 90,640 \$ 129,808
+\$ 514,370 \$ 90,640

+Depreciation expense related to fixed assets totaled \$71,503 and \$79,598 for the years ending June 30, 2021 and 2020, respectively.
 In the event the DHHS grants are terminated, the DHHS reserves the right to request all property and equipment purchased with grant funds be returned to the DHHS from the Organization.

-Note 9-Payroll Protection Program Loan
+Note 10-Paycheck Protection Program loan

 The Organization received a Paycheck Protection Program ("PPP") loan in the amount of \$764,500.
 The PPP loan is granted by the Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
 PPP loans are considered conditional contributions under Accounting Standards Codification 958-605, Not-for-Profit Entities - Revenue Recognition.
 The loan must be repaid if the Organization does not overcome certain barriers within the CARES Act.
 The barriers under the program include the requirement to maintain employee headcount, spend up to 60% of the loan proceeds on certain payroll and employee benefits, and restricts other loan proceeds to be used for other qualifying expenses such as mortgage, interest, rent, and utilities.
-The Organization has deferred recognition of the grant revenue for the year ended June 30, 2020, because the conditions for forgiveness have not been substantially met.
+The Organization received SBA forgiveness of the PPP loan in June 2021.
+Management recognized the full loan balance and accrued interest of \$773,129 of Paycheck Protection Program in the accompanying statements of operations and changes in net assets based on eligible costs incurred prior to June 30, 2021.

-Note 10-Line of credit
+Note 11-Line of credit

-The Organization has a \$250,000 revolving line of credit with SunTrust Bank.
-Interest on the revolving line of credit is payable monthly at 3.0% above the one-month LIBOR rate, or 5.4%, at June 30, 2020.
+The Organization has a \$250,000 revolving line of credit with Truist Bank.
+Interest on the revolving line of credit is payable monthly at 3.0% above the one-month LIBOR rate, or 5.4%, at June 30, 2021.
 The revolving line of credit is due on demand, with no maturity date.
-There were no outstanding borrowings on the revolving line of credit at June 30, 2020 and 2019.
+There were no outstanding borrowings on the revolving line of credit at June 30, 2021 and 2020.
 The revolving line of credit is collateralized by substantially all of the Organization's assets.

-Note 11-Capital lease obligations
+Note 12-Capital lease obligations